Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits using a drone to photograph, record, or otherwise observe another person in a private place where they have a reasonable expectation of privacy.
-Also prohibits landing a drone on private property or waters without owner consent except in case of forced landing due to emergency.
-Exempts law enforcement, commercial/agricultural operators under FAA authorization (if recording is incidental), and emergency management workers.
+Prohibits intentional use of a drone to photograph, record, or otherwise observe another person in a private place where the person has a reasonable expectation of privacy.
+Applies to eavesdropping or surveillance via drone.
+Exception for law enforcement and commercial/agricultural operators under FAA authorization.

 View source